NLPrinceton/ALaCarte/README.md

 Note that the code in this directory treats adding up all embeddings of context words in a corpus as a matrix operation.
 This is memory-intensive and more practical implementations should use simple vector addition to compute context vectors.

-Dependencies: NLTK, NumPy, SciPy, text_embedding
+Dependencies: nltk, numpy, scipy, text_embedding

 Optional: mpi4py (to parallelize coocurrence matrix construction)